JonBetts/CM0102-Starter-Kit/README.md

     * **LoansUpdateIncreaseLoans** - Increases the number of loans that teams in England, Scotland, Ireland and France can make at any one time from 2 to 9.

     * **ManageAnyTeam** - You can now apply for any job (club or nation) that currently does not have a manager.
 This includes clubs in inactive leagues.
 It also includes u21 teams.
+Please note, when applying for jobs at very small clubs or countries without enough players, you'll receive an error message (_manager_manager..cpp 12456_).
+Managers won't be appointed for those clubs/nations but the error is harmless beyond that.

     * **NicksFitnessPatch** - Removes the pre-defined period of the year whereby player fitness is greatly decreased.